Giving a voice to gay Arab men through erotic fiction

 His latest release is From Vanilla, to Kink. the love story.

 You’ve said that you began writing erotic fiction after documenting some of your encounters in your diaries.
 Are you drawing on personal experiences for your erotic fiction stories?

 Almost half of my stories are either based on my personal experiences or experiences of my friends, or stories that some of my encounters have told me.
-In other cases, the stories are based on my own fetish and desire.
+In other cases, the stories are based on my own fetishes and desire.